NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

 * Nix now uses `libarchive` to decompress and unpack tarballs and zip files, so `tar` is no longer required.

-* The priority of substituters can now be overriden using the `priority` substituter setting (e.g. `--substituters 'http://cache.nixos.org?priority=100 daemon?priority=10'`).
+* The priority of substituters can now be overridden using the `priority` substituter setting (e.g. `--substituters 'http://cache.nixos.org?priority=100 daemon?priority=10'`).